7 myths about homelessness in Australia

 Myth 7 We will never solve homelessness.

-Alarmingly, social and economic factors are contributing to more and more Australians facing the risk of homelessness.
+Social and economic factors contribute to the problem of homelessness in Australia.
 However, Mission Australia's work is making a big difference.
-In 2016, through our 62 homelessness and housing services we supported 18,529 people to get back on their feet and move towards rebuilding an independent life for themselves.
-By the community and governments working together, we can halve homelessness in Australia by 2025.
+In 2020, through our 69 homelessness and housing services, we supported 17,368 people to get back on their feet and move towards rebuilding an independent life for themselves.5

 Latest news, media & blog articles